The Eye Tribe

 The Eye Tribe was a Danish startup company that produced eye tracking technology and was selling it to software developers for them to incorporate the eye tracking device into their applications and programs.
-The Eye Tribe’s software allowed a user to direct a smart phone, tablet, or computer with just the look of an eye.
+The Eye Tribe's software allowed a user to direct a smart phone, tablet, or computer with just the look of an eye.
 The company focused on a sleek appearance and a portable structure.

 History

 Sune Alstrup Johansen (CEO), Javier San Agustin, Martin Tall (CTO), and Henrik Skovsgaard are the four founders of the company started in 2011.
 The four men met in 2006 at the IT University of Copenhagen.
 The four quickly found their ambition to create eye-tracking technology at an affordable cost, and soon took the rights and ownership for their ideas from the university where they were working and created their start-up company.
 The men named the company “Senseye”, until later changing their name to “The Eye Tribe”.

 The company started to take off in 2011 when The Eye Tribe participated in the European Startup Bootcamp accelerator program.
 After the StartupBootcamp, the company started to make its mark and become more well known, earning a spot in the “Cool Vendors in Human-Machine Interface, 2012” report by Gartner Inc. among five other companies.
 Later in 2012, The Eye Tribe received US$2.3 million from the Danish National Advanced Technology Foundation and another million from private European investors.
-The Eye Tribe is also leading a USD 4.4 million government-funded project, making it the major project for developing eye tracking for hand-held devices.
+The Eye Tribe is also leading a US$4.4 million government-funded project, making it the major project for developing eye tracking for hand-held devices.
 On December 12, 2016, The Eye Tribe sent an email to its customer list, informing them that they "decided to go in a different direction with their technology and stopped development of their products."
 On 29 December Facebook bought the company for its Oculus division in order to incorporate the technology in Vr gaming.